paloj/visual_area_number_game/README.md

 Description of the test environment (COMPLETELY UNDETERMINED)
 - The subject will be sitting and staring a screen from a distance of 50cm(?)
 - The center of the screen will be leveled to eyesight level (+-?)
 - The minimum size of the screen/monitor for this game is still indeterminate!!
 But it will need to be a lot bigger than 15".
 Closer to 32".
-THIS IS VITAL TO FIGURE OUT!
+THIS IS VITAL TO FIGURE OUT THE CORRECT SCALE!
 - The subject will use a 9-digit keypad to insert required data (voice?)

 PROCEDURE: